Served: More than 30 years

 January 25, 1881 to October 26, 1917

-Deputy Plummer left seven children; Jessie Plummer (35), Frank Plummer (34), Julius Leonard Plummer, Jr. (31), Irene (Plummer) Evans (28), Willard Wayne Plummer (27), Thornton G. Plummer (24), and Margaret Christine Plummer (22).
+Sheriff Plummer was survived by seven children: Jessie Plummer (35), Frank Plummer (34), Julius Leonard Plummer, Jr. (31), Irene Evans (28), Willard Wayne Plummer (27), Thornton G. Plummer (24), and Margaret Christine Plummer (22).
 Funeral services were held on October 29, 2012, at the First Baptist Church in Newport.
 He was buried in Section 23, Lot 84 of the Evergreen Cemetery, Southgate.

-© This narrative was researched and revised on October 24, 2015 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired) with research assistance from Cincinnati Homicide Detective Edward W. Zieverink III, Greater Cincinnati Police Museum Historian and Cincinnati Intelligence Section Detective Richard W. Gross, Greater Cincinnati Police Museum Curator.
+© This narrative was researched and revised on October 24, 2015 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Museum Executive Director, with research assistance from Cincinnati Homicide Detective Edward W. Zieverink III (Retired), Greater Cincinnati Police Museum Historian, and Cincinnati Intelligence Section Detective Richard W. Gross, Greater Cincinnati Police Museum Curator.
 All rights are reserved to them and the Greater Cincinnati Police Museum.